blessed-sibanda/ansaz/book/4-user-authentication.md

 Now our forms are styled properly with bootstrap

 Add margin to all form submit buttons in `app/javascript/stylesheets/main.scss`.
-Also give help text in all forms and smaller font size and gray color.
+Also give help text in all forms with smaller font size and gray color.

 ```scss
 @import 'bootstrap';